 75% of our 2012 graduates chose to enter post-secondary education, 18% entered the workforce directly after high school, 5% chose military, and 2% pursued other options.

 PA Leadership is open 180 days and runs a schedule similar to other public schools with holidays, winter break and spring break.
-Our first day is in September, traditionally the day after Labor Day, and the school year ends in June.
-View our 2013-2014 school calendar here (.pdf).
+Traditionally, our first day is in September the day after Labor Day, and the school year ends in June.
+The 2014-2015 calendar can be found here.

 PALCS does not offer summer courses to the public.